• Skip to primary navigation

 Despite the fact that English is a tough language to learn.
 Other languages in the same boat include Mandarin, Russian, and Japanese.

 With about 1.5 billion individuals using English at some point in their lives, it is one of the most frequently spoken languages on the planet.
-And your dedication to knowing about all of its complexities and differences will pave the way for a plethora of future options.
+And your dedication to knowing about its complexities and differences will pave the way for many future options.

-What matters is your willingness to learn the fundamental rules as much as your ability to learn them.
+What matters is your willingness to learn the fundamental rules and your ability to learn them.
 Learning English has never been easier or more accessible than it is now.
 Finally, whether or not a language is difficult to learn is a matter of personal preference.

-Learning English is a lot easier if you don’t care about the rules.
+Learning English is much easier if you don’t care about the rules.
 When reading and listening, focus on native language material.
-The more difficult it is to learn English, the more ambitious your language learning goals will be.
+The more difficult it is to learn English, the more ambitious your language-learning goals will be.
 It’s as simple as that.

 Why Is English Hard To Learn?